-When a surplus estate is entrusted to a Trustee, in a Chapter 7 case, the Debtor is left without any access to funds to properly hire council and defend from adverse activities of the Trustee.
-A large estate can become ripe picking for a Trustee wishing to convert the estate into administrative fees.
+When a surplus estate is mistakenly entrusted to a Trustee, in a Chapter 7 case, the Debtor is left without any access to funds to properly hire council, and defend from adverse activities of the Trustee.
+A large estate can become ripe picking for a Trustee wishing to convert an estate into administrative fees.

-If one of the properties entrusted to the Trustee was the only source of income of the Debtor, and is his residence, when sold first, then the Debtor would be left without income and be further stressed.
+If one of the properties entrusted to the Trustee was the only source of income of the Debtor, and is his residence, when sold first, then the Debtor would be left homeless and without income, and unable to hire proper Council to defend his estate.

-The Trustee may have had prior knowledge of the higher values of the properties in Chile, via his firms attorney Daniel Bradfield or debtors ex-wife, information not available to Debtor.
-It would have been to the Trustees best financial interest to gain via administrative fees by quickly selling the income generating assets at Liberty Road Property.
-Ignoring other sales presented to him, thereby taking the longer and more costly course of an international action.
+If the Trustee had prior knowledge of the higher values of the properties in Chile, via his firms attorney Daniel Bradfield, or debtors ex-wife, information which was not available to Debtor, it would have been to the Trustees best financial interest, to quickly sell the income generating assets at Liberty Road Property.
+Ignoring other sales presented to him, compromising the Creditors ability to hire Council, then taking the longer, and more costly course of an international action.

-At the conversion hearing the Trustee assured this Court that he would work with the Debtor to preserve his business, and the Liberty Road property.
-The Trustee described that he could do the same as a Chapter 7, as could have been done via a Chapter 13.
+At the conversion hearing, the Trustee assured this Court that he would work with the Debtor to preserve his business, and the Liberty Road property.
+The Trustee told the Court that he could do the same, as could have been done via a Chapter 13.

-At the conversion hearing, and at several opportunities after I have presented pending sales we had ready to close to the Trustee, only to be ignored.
+At the conversion hearing, and at several opportunities after, I have presented pending sales we had ready to close to the Trustee, only to be ignored.
 These sales could have been simply done via a specific power of attorney without the needless administrative fees now generated.

 A stream of these sales would have satisfied the mortgage or paid off the property entirely.
-This would have preserved the business, assets, and the tenants' business that were on the property.
-Trustee repeatedly ignored the sales we had pending, abandoned all business property and inventory, knowing the debtor would have no way of protecting these valued assets that could have been sold to paid obligations.
+This would have preserved my business, assets, and the tenants' business that were on the property.

+Trustee repeatedly ignored the sales we had pending, abandoned all business property and inventory, knowing the debtor would have no way of protecting these valued assets which could have been sold to pay obligations.